Learning Variable Ordering Heuristics for Solving Constraint Satisfaction Problems: Computational Experiments

 In this section, we discuss the performance of the RL agent during training.
-More specifically, we train the agent on two distributions of small instances, $\mathbb{D}_1(15)$ and $\mathbb{D}_2(10)$, respectively.
-We use two measures to evaluate the agent's policies, including 1) the number of search nodes, which directly reflects the search cost, and 2) the number of failures (i.e. dead-ends), which is a measure of the ability to ``fail first" \cite{beck2004trying} and hence reflects the performance with respect to the objective we defined in Equation (\ref{eq:qhat}).
+More specifically, we train the agent on small and medium sized binary and 3-ary instance distributions including $\mathbb{D}_1(15)$, $\mathbb{D}_1(25)$, $\mathbb{D}_2(10)$ and $\mathbb{D}_2(20)$, respectively.
+We use two measures to evaluate the agent's policies, including 1) the number of search nodes, which is the objective we try to minimize, and 2) the number of failures (i.e. dead-ends), which is a measure of the ability to ``fail first" \citep{beck2004trying} and hence reflects the performance with respect to the objective we defined in Equation (\ref{eq:qhat}).

-In Figure \ref{fig:training_curve1}, we plot the agent's performance on the distribution of binary CSP instances $\mathbb{D}_1(15)$ during training, with respect to the average values of the above two measures on the set of 200 validation instances.
-As shown in this figure, in the beginning stage, the agent needs to visit over 150 search nodes with more than 70 times of failure on average to solve an instance.
-With the increase of training episodes (i.e. the number of training instances), the agent's performance significantly improves since the two measures drops quickly to 22-23 search nodes and 8-9 failures.
-After training on 130 instances, the performance becomes stable.

-We plot the same curves for training on the distribution of 3-ary instances $\mathbb{D}_2(10)$ in Figure \ref{fig:training_curve2}.
-We can observe that the number of search nodes and failures show similar trends as those in Figure \ref{fig:training_curve1}, indicating that the agent's policy is also improving with more training episodes.
-However, compared with the curves in Figure \ref{fig:training_curve1}, the training process on this distribution is more fluctuated, and requires more (about 300) episodes to converge to a policy with 50-100 search nodes and 30-50 failures.
-This indicates that though having smaller number of variables, the task for the agent on distribution $\mathbb{D}_2(10)$ is harder than that on $\mathbb{D}_2(15)$, in terms of both learning and solving.
+In Figures \ref{fig:training_curve1} and \ref{fig:training_curve2}, we plot the agent's training performance on the two smallest distributions, i.e. $\mathbb{D}_1(15)$ and $\mathbb{D}_2(10)$, with respect to the average values of the above two measures on the 200 validation instances.
+For these two distributions, all instances are successfully solved within the 10000 cutoff step limit.
+As can be observed, the agent's performance significantly improved during training.
+For example, on $\mathbb{D}_1(15)$, the agent needs to visit over 150 search nodes with more than 70 times of failure on average in the beginning stage to solve an instance.
+With the increase of training episodes (i.e. the number of training instances), the two measures significantly drops to 22-23 search nodes and 8-9 failures.
+Similar trends also exist in Figure \ref{fig:training_curve2}.
+However, the training process on $\mathbb{D}_1(10)$ is more fluctuated, and requires more episodes to converge to a policy with 50-100 search nodes and 30-50 failures.
+This indicates that though having smaller number of variables, solving instances drawn from $\mathbb{D}_2(10)$ is harder than solving those from $\mathbb{D}_2(15)$, in terms of both learning and solving.